Diversity and Equality

 • Fraudulent claim for certificates/fraudulent use of certificates/reproduction or forgery of certificates

-• Insecure storage of assessment materials
+• Insecure storage of exam materials

 • Breach of confidentiality